abraham-leal/ccloud-schema-exporter/README.md

 - `./ccloud-schema-exporter -sync` : Running the app with this flag will start a continuous sync between source and destination schema registries.
-- `./ccloud-schema-exporter -getLocalCopy` : Running the app with this flag will get a snapshot of your Schema Registry into local files with naming structure subjectName-version-id.json per schema.
-The default directory is currentPath/SchemaRegistryBackup/.
+- `./ccloud-schema-exporter -getLocalCopy` : Running the app with this flag will get a snapshot of your Schema Registry into local files with naming structure subjectName-version-id per schema.
+The default directory is {currentPath}/SchemaRegistryBackup/.

-When both flags are applied, `sync` mode prevails.
+When multiple flags are applied, prevalence is `sync` -> `batchExport` -> `getLocalCopy`

 ### Options